Circular Dependencies

 Section titled “Circular Dependencies”Overview

-Section titled “Overview”The Circular Dependencies metric finds import cycles — modules that depend on each other directly or indirectly, forming a loop.
-Cycles are the most common structural problem in growing codebases: they create tight coupling, complicate testing, and make refactoring painful.
+Section titled “Overview”The Circular Dependencies metric finds import cycles: modules that depend on each other directly or indirectly, forming a loop.
+Cycles are a common structural problem in growing codebases: they create tight coupling, complicate testing, and make refactoring risky.

 A cycle exists when module A imports B, B imports C, and C imports A (or any longer chain that loops back).